flashcordon/big-history/Mystères-physique.md

 Spite plateau implies that lithium is independent of Galactic nucleosynthesis and is primordial, and the plateau level is taken as the primordial abundance.
 If missteps exist in this chain of reasoning, the lithium problem could be alleviated.
--  there are disparate explanations for the lithium problem(s).
-Fortunately, most of them will become testable in the near future.
-These potential explanations include the following.
-1. Astronomical observations.
-Recent indications of lithium depletion in extremely metal-poor halo stars are tantalizing.
-In the coming era of large, deep sky surveys such as LSST, we may expect that many more such stars will be identified and that the lithium trends will be explored in large statistical samples, which will require careful comparison with theory.
-Observations of 6 Li remain challenging, and it remains unclear what trends exist with metallicity.
-Great insight would result from alternative measures of primordial lithium, for instance, in the interstellar medium of metal-poor galaxies nearby or at high redshift.
-2. Nuclear experiments.
-The enormous effort of the nuclear community has empirically pinned down nearly all nuclear inputs to BBN.
-Remaining are a few known or proposed resonances that would amplify 7 Be destruction.
-These resonances are within the reach of present facil- ities, so the nuclear physics of standard BBN can and will be fully tested.
-3. Collider and dark matter experiments.
-The LHC is operational, and much of minimal supersymmetry lies within its reach.
-The discovery of supersymmetry would revolutionize particle physics and cosmology and would transform decaying particle BBN scenarios into canonical early universe cosmology.
-Alternatively, if the LHC fails to find supersymmetry and/or finds surprises of some other kind, it will represent a paradigm shift for particle physics and particle cosmology, and BBN will lie at the heart of this transformation.

 # L'univers est-il isotrope ?